Sitomb® – Silicon tombac die casting

 Using the high pressure die casting method for our production allows us to produce more parts per time unit compared to other methods.
 Hence, we reach low unit costs.

-*More specific technical details for Sitomb can be found in our construction guideline.
+*More detailed technical information on Sitomb® can be found in our design guidelines.

 When is Sitomb® used?